sonicdex/sonic-v1/sns/proposals/sns-whitelist.md

 ### What is the purpose of this proposal?

 The Sonic development team offers the Sonic app to the NNS to be turned into a decentralized service by creation of a [Service Nervous System (SNS) DAO](https://internetcomputer.org/sns) to govern Sonic.
-The Sonic platform consists of 3 canisters.
+The Sonic platform consists of 3 dapp canisters and 2 asset canisters.
 The following Sonic canisters would be directly controlled by the SNS:

 sonic swap canister `3xwpq-ziaaa-aaaah-qcn4a-cai`
 sonic swap FE asset canister `eukbz-7iaaa-aaaah-ac5tq-cai`